martinspaniol/Homelab/GPU Passthrough/Readme.md

     ```

 3. Let’s now build the new kernel and check the status.
 Validate that it shows installed.

     ```shell
     dkms install -m i915-sriov-dkms -v $(cat VERSION) --force dkms status
     ```

 4. For fresh Proxmox 8.1 and later installs, secure boot may be enabled.
 Just in case it is, we need to load the DKMS key so the kernel will load the module.
 Run the following command, then enter a password.
 This password is only for MOK setup, and will be used again when you reboot the host.
 After that, the password is not needed.
 It does NOT need to be the same password as you used for the root account.

     ```shell
     mokutil --import /var/lib/dkms/mok.pub
     # to keep it simple just use 12345678 as password
     ```

-### Proxmox GRUB Configuration
+#### Step 2: Proxmox GRUB Configuration

 1. Back in the Proxmox shell run the following commands if you DO NOT have a Google Coral PCIe TPU in your Proxmox host.
 You would know if you did, so if you aren’t sure, run the first block of commands.
 If your Google Coral is USB, use the first block of commands as well.
 Run the second block of commands if your Google Coral is a PCIe module.

     ```shell
     cp -a /etc/default/grub{,.bak}
     sudo sed -i '/^GRUB_CMDLINE_LINUX_DEFAULT/c\GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_iommu=on iommu=pt i915.enable_guc=3 i915.max_vfs=7"' /etc/default/grub